 We think not – for three reasons:

 The second reason why we expect neuromorphic systems to keep up is speed.
 Today most gains in computational performance are achieved by increasing parallelism – the use of more and more compute cores.
 However, the speed of the individual cores is growing slowly if at all.
 In other words, we can perform lots of arithmetical operations in parallel but it is much harder to speed up the individual operations.
-Neuromorphic computing systems also exploit massive parallelism –much more so in fact than conventional supercomputing.
+Neuromorphic computing systems also exploit massive parallelism – much more so in fact than conventional supercomputing.
 But at the same time they use semiconductor substrates in new ways that allow them to perform individual operations orders of magnitude faster than their digital counterparts.
-In some (not all) applications (e.g. during simulations of learning and plasticity) this could be an extremely valuable capability, opening the road to hybrid computing systems, integrating neuromorphic with conventional digital technologies.
+In some (not all) applications (e.g. during simulations of learning and plasticity over long periods of time) this could be an extremely valuable capability, opening the road to hybrid computing systems, integrating neuromorphic with conventional digital technologies.

 Finally, there is the question of size.
 State-of-the-art high performance computers will always be massive objects filling large buildings.
 Special purpose neuromorphic chips on the other hand can be extremely compact, making it possible to exploit them in everyday applications (industrial machinery, consumer appliance, mobile phones etc.).